 New York City's current affordable housing crisis means there's keen interest in rent-stabilized apartments, and for good reason.
 Rent-stabilized apartments often allow people to live in neighborhoods they otherwise couldn't afford.
-The program also guarantees tenants certain protections that market-rate renters don’t have, including relatively predictable and manageable rent increases and an automatic lease renewal every year or two, meaning that except in rare circumstances, your landlord can't kick you out.
+The program also guarantees tenants certain protections that market-rate renters don’t have, including relatively predictable and manageable rent increases, and an automatic lease renewal every year or two, meaning that except in rare circumstances, your landlord can't kick you out.
 And unlike some other affordable housing in the city, rent-stabilized apartments are not intended solely for low-income New Yorkers.

+For now, though, finding a stabilized apartment takes some extra effort but is by no means impossible.
 So if you want to find a rent-stabilized apartment or merely hang onto one, it's useful to know the ins and outs and how to protect your rights, and not fall prey to misconceptions about the program.
 We spoke to experts to clear up some of the biggest rent-stabilization myths.

 But they are still out there if you know where to look.
 In 2017 there were 966,000 rent-stabilized units and the vacancy rate was 2.06 percent, according to the Department of Housing, Preservation and Development.
 For more on how to find a rent-stabilized apartment, check out our guide here.